StephanieLarocque/ift6266_project/README.md

 The embedding I first tried is a bag-of-word.

-Let's say we have the caption cap = [3, 45, 23, 8] (3rd word of the vocabulary, 45th, 23th and 8th word), it will be converted to a one hot bag of word : a vector 7500 zeros (size of vocabulary), except at position 3, 45, 23 and 8, where it will be a 1 (indicating that these words are present in the sentence).
+Let's say we have the caption cap = [3, 45, 23, 8] (3rd word of the vocabulary, 45th, 23th and 8th word), it will be converted to a one hot bag of word : a vector ~7500 zeros (size of vocabulary), except at positions 3, 45, 23 and 8, where it will be 1s (indicating that these words are present in the sentence).

 ### 1 caption
 As a starting point, I only used 1 caption per image.
 Each caption, as explained above, was a vector of +- 7500 digits.
 To obtain a useful representation, I used a dense layer from this vector to a vector of size 100.
 I then concatened this 100-vector to the 500-vector of latent variables obtained by convolution and pooling from the image's contour.
 With that new "latent code" of size 600, I used the same architecture as presented on April 15th post.